Aircloak/aircloak/air/docs/content/sql/query-results.md

 It is worth noting that absence of `*` rows doesn't mean that no rows were omitted.
 The `*` rows have to pass the same anonymization procedure.
 Thus, if the total count of `*` rows is too low, they will be omitted from the result.

+### `LIKE` clauses

+An additional mechanism is applied when the query includes a `LIKE` clause.
+If there are too few unique values matching the `LIKE` pattern then rows with values represented by too few unique users will be omitted from the result.

 ## Adding noise

 After low-count values are filtered, some amount of noise is introduced.
 Consider the example from the [previous section](#low-count-filtering), where there are 100 Alices, 150 Johns, and 5 other names.
 The final result might contain a slightly different distribution, for example 94 Alice rows, 152 John rows, and 7 `*` rows.